Not wasting time, the villain destroys this home town before the game starts.

-In Suzzanne Collins' The Hunger Games series, Katniss Everdeen's hometown District 12 is bombed into oblivion under the orders of President Snow as retaliation for the occurences of book two, Catching Fire.
+In Suzzanne Collins' The Hunger Games series, Katniss Everdeen's hometown District 12 is bombed into oblivion under the orders of President Snow as retaliation for the occurrences of book two, Catching Fire.
 The book ends with some one telling her it's gone, so you know it's important.
-Later on, Katniss visits the District 12 ruins and is noticably guilty over the fact that it's gone, and the bombing of 12 is brought up multiple times throughout the last book.
+Later on, Katniss visits the District 12 ruins and is noticeably guilty over the fact that it's gone, and the bombing of 12 is brought up multiple times throughout the last book.

 In the Inheritance Cycle, first of all Eragon's home is destroyed and Garrow killed, then in Eldest, the Empire come for Roran which results in the destruction of Carvahall and the villagers all leaving for the Varden.

-In The History Of The Galaxy series, the Norls are a race of Heavy Worlder humanoids, whose homeworld is rendered near-uninhabitable by a supernova.
+In The History of the Galaxy series, the Norls are a race of Heavy Worlder humanoids, whose homeworld is rendered near-uninhabitable by a supernova.
 Unfortunately, their new home is about to suffer the same fate (apparently, even with FTL outrunning a supernova is difficult).
 Fortunately, the humans find out about this just in time and manage to shield the new planet from the destructive wave using powerful gravity generators.

 In the first book of Chronicles of the Emerged World, Nihal's home city of Salazar is attacked by Dola and his army of Fammin and her adoptive father Lovin is killed while trying to buy her some time to flee.